ngtcp2/ngtcp2/doc/programmers-guide.rst

 that the data is acknowledged by the peer and no longer used.
 Next, ``ngtcp2_conn_callbacks.in_encrypt`` callback is called to tell application to encrypt the data using AEAD_AES_128_GCM.
-And then, ``ngtcp2_conn_callbacks.in_encrypt_pn`` callback is called to tell application to encrypt the packet number using AES-CTR.
-After negotiated Handshake keys are available, ``ngtcp2_conn_callbacks.encrypt`` and ``ngtcp2_conn_callbacks.encrypt_pn`` are called instead.
+And then, ``ngtcp2_conn_callbacks.in_hp_mask`` callback is called to tell application to produce a mask to encrypt packet header using AES-ECB.
+After negotiated Handshake keys are available, ``ngtcp2_conn_callbacks.encrypt`` and ``ngtcp2_conn_callbacks.hp_mask`` are called instead.
 Use the negotiated cipher suites.
-If ChaCha20 based cipher suite is negotiated, ChaCha20 is used to protect packet number.
+If ChaCha20 based cipher suite is negotiated, ChaCha20 is used to protect packet header.

 `ngtcp2_conn_read_handshake()` reads QUIC handshake packets.